-The MFJ-209 SWR Analyzer is an easy to operate, versatile test instrument for analyzing nearly any 50 ohm RF system on frequencies between 1.8 and 170 MHz.
-In addition the MFJ-209 can be used as signal source.
+SWR Analyzer is an easy to operate, versatile test instrument for analyzing nearly any 50 ohm RF system on frequencies between 1,8 and 170 MHz.

 The MFJ-209 combines three basic circuits; a wide range oscillator, a 50 ohm RF bridge, and a calibrated bridge unbalance indicator.
 This combination of circuits allows measurement of the SWR (referenced to 50 ohms) of any load connected to the ANTENNA connector.

-The MFJ-209 covers all ham bands from 2 meters to 160 meters.
+The MFJ-209 covers all ham bands from 1,8-170 MHz.
 The dial calibration is approximate and for reference only.
 The actual frequency may vary from what is marked on the front panel.
-The MFJ-209 FREQUENCY switch selects the following frequency ranges:
+The MFJ-209 FREQUENCY switch selects 6 ranges.

 A frequency counter can be connected to the "FREQ.
 OUT" jack (RCA phono) to get a more accurate reading of the frequency.
 As an alternative to a frequency counter, you can zero beat the output with an HF receiver.
 See the section on zero beating the MFJ-209 with a receiver.